AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 \I{################################################################################################}
 ### 12.8.4 Construction And Destruction Of Class Box ### {#alib_boxing_more_performance_construction}
 When a value is boxed, hence an object of class \b %Box is created, two things have to be done.
 First the right \e vtable is identified.
-This is done using (inlined) TMP code and "magically" this is reduced to the inlined retrieval of a singleton.
+This is done using templated code that performs the retrieval of a singleton inlined.

-This rather tricky procedure is very fast after it was done once for a type, but still the code needed to be inlined might be rather huge.
+This rather tricky procedure is very efficient after it was done once for a type, but still the code that nees to be inlined for the case that it is the very first request to a singleton is rather big.
-This overhead can be \ref alib_boxing_more_opt_staticvt "optimized using static vtables".
+This overhead in code-size can be optimized using
+\ref alib_boxing_more_opt_staticvt "static vtables".
 With such optimization, the effort is reduced to single copy operation of a pointer to a data structure residing in the global data segment of an executable.

 Secondly, the \alib{boxing;Placeholder} found with member \alib{boxing;Box::data} has to be set.
-Again, this is mostly inlined TMP code and when compiled should be in most cases result in one or two simple copy operations of pointers or fundamental C++ values.
+Again, this is mostly inlined template code and when compiled should be in most cases result in one or two simple copy operations of pointers or fundamental C++ values.

-Because no destructor of an instance of a \b Box is given, as well as embedded union
+Because the destructor of class \b Box is empty (as well as that of its embedded union
-\alib{boxing;Placeholder} or its members do not have a destructor, destruction of boxes is not performed.
+\alib{boxing;Placeholder} and in turn that objects' members), destruction of boxes is a no-op.

 \I{################################################################################################}
 ### 12.8.5 Type Guessing ### {#alib_boxing_more_performance_typeguessing}